alteducation/web/_posts/2018-11-10-why-do-children-play.md

 date: 2018-11-10 12:17:37 +0000
 excerpt: Children are fascinated by what's around them.
 When left free, they tend to explore the world.
 They observe, playfully imitate and engage with the things around them.
-They are in a constant state of flow, fully consumed by what they are at.
+They are in a constant state of flow, fully consumed by what they do.
 author: Alwin George
 image: "/uploads/skateboard-331751_1280.jpg"